elenamanneh/Escape-the-Ghost/README.md

 # Escape the Ghost

 ## Overview
-Escape the Ghost is an Assembly language game project developed as part of the CSCB58 Winter 2024 course at the University of Toronto, Scarborough.
-The game involves a player navigating through platforms, collecting stars, and avoiding ghosts to reach a door and win the game.
+Escape the Ghost is an Assembly language game project that involves a player navigating through platforms, collecting stars, and avoiding ghosts to reach a door and win the game.
 The game is designed to run on a bitmap display.

 ## Game Mechanics
 - **Player Movement:** The player can move left, right, and jump.
 Gravity affects the player's jumping.